-listed as Wavelength Tested, which means that each diode has been tested and the dominant wavelength has been recorded.
-Customers may contact Tech Support to select one of these diodes based on the tested wavelength.
-For the LD785-SE400, LD785-SH300, and LD785-SEV300, after clicking "Choose Item" below, a list will appear that contains the dominant wavelength, output power, and operating current of each in-stock unit.
-Clicking on the red Docs Icon next to the serial number provides access to a PDF with serial-number-specific L-I-V and spectral characteristics.
+will alter the lasing wavelength.
+A number of items below are listed as Wavelength Tested, which means that the dominant wavelength of each unit has been measured and recorded.
+For many of these items, after clicking "Choose Item" below, a list will appear that contains the dominant wavelength, output power, and operating current of each in-stock unit.
+Clicking on the red Docs Icon next to the serial number provides access to a PDF with serialnumber-specific L-I-V and spectral characteristics.
+Customers may also contact Tech Support to select one of these diodes based on the tested wavelength if serial-number-specific information is not available below.